Last updated on May 24th, 2018

 See the largest and the smallest animals in one place.
 Start out with the U of M’s Miracle of Birth Barn.
 This place gets insanely busy so get there early.
 I am partial to sticking to the side with all the new babies.
 They have cows, sheep, goats, pigs, chicks and my personal favorite the ducks.
 Many times volunteers will hold them so you can get a closer look and sometimes get a pet in.
 If you are interested in seeing the miracle happen live, they have a viewing area and video screens showing an animal giving birth.

 After seeing the smallest animal, head over to the different animal booths.
-Onsite you will see the prize winning varieties in the different categories.
+Onsite you will see the prize-winning varieties in the different categories.
 Everyone’s favorite is always the biggest pig.
-Watch your step as you navigate around this part of the fair.
+Watch your step as you navigate through this part of the fair.
 They are good at cleaning up after animals, but you never know what is fresh.

 The best entertainment is found at Lennie Lodge.
 They have good acts running all day long with a bigger act at the end of the night.
 One of the best parts is the bands will stick around after sometimes to sign their merchandise.
 The venue seats up to 3,000 people with room for another 2,000 visitors to stand behind.
 It’s very intimate.